ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-tests.md

 ### @test:AfterSuite {}

 The function specified following the annotation will be run once after all of the tests in the test suite is run.
-This can be used for cleaning up test suite level aspects.
+This can be used for cleaning up the test suite level aspects.
 The test suite covers tests related to a module.

 ***Example:***